 I love working with seniors.
 My passion is to educate and provide competent and safe exercise programs.
 That is why I became a Specialist in Senior Fitness.
-Currently I work with many people in their 50's,60's,70's, 80's & even 90.
-In fact, I have an 80 year old couple that utilize my services together.
+Currently I work with many people in their 50's,60's,70's, 80's & even well into their 90’s.
+In fact, I have an 86 year old couple that utilize my services together.
 I am A Big Believer & Advocate of Health & Strength Training for all ages, especially for Seniors.
 My website has testimonials for seeing & hearing is believing.
 I also offer Post Rehabilitation Services.
 Let Me Help You.
 Call me today directly at 772-579-6185.

 The most important time to exercise in our lives is when we get older.
 Leading a sedentary lifestyle and getting older can be very hazardous to your health.
 The founder of the American Running and Fitness Association, Richard Bohannon, MD, says that more than half of all seniors believe they get enough exercise through minimal walking and routine activities.
 In truth, more strenuous activities provide greater fitness gains and more preventative benefits; and, with proper supervision, older adults are perfectly capable of training at higher intensities.
 Gerontologists tell us that once we reach the age of 50 the need for fitness is even more crucial due to the many physiological changes that occur with age.